DiegoFr75/pyneapple/README.md

     /ur5/jointsPositionCurrentState - <rosi_defy/ManipulatorJoints> - UR-5 robotic manipulator joints current position.

     /ur5/forceTorqueSensorOutput - <geometry_msgs/TwistStamped> - UR-5 Force/Torque sensor output.
 It gives two vector of linear and angular forces and torques, respectively.
 Axis order is x, y, z.

+    /odom - <nav_msgs/Odometry> - Pose and Orientation of the base_link in relation to the world.

+    /scan - <sensor_msgs/LaserScan> - Transform the PointCloud2 message into LaserScan message

 ### ROSI subcribes to: